kolkhis/tech-notes/python/misc.md

 ## Python HTTP Server

-You can use `python3 -m http.server` to serve a directory.
+To spin up an http server, you can use `python3 -m http.server` to serve a directory.

 ## MkDocs Static Website